tfchurch/sumo-hakyll/pages/smt/index.md

 SMT 2014 will run on **Saturday, February 15, 2014**.
 $end$
 $halfbox$
+$nomobile$
 ![SMT](/images/smtbanner.png)
 $end$
 $end$
+$end$

 # Register for SMT 2014 {#register}

+!!!largebutton [Register for SMT 2014!](http://sumo.stanford.edu/smt/registration)

 The registration deadline is on 11:59 PM Pacific time on **January 21st**, and the payment deadline is on **January 23rd**.
 Payment must be postmarked by the payment deadline.
 Registration is still possible after the deadline, but will be subject to availability and a late fee.

 We will send email confirmation upon submitting registration and upon receiving payment.

-You can register and find more information at the link below.

-!!!largebutton [Register for SMT 2014!](http://sumo.stanford.edu/smt/registration)
+Full registration rules and information can be found on our [rules page](/smt/rules.html).

 # About SMT